Respecting human rights

 In addition, we support the principles on human and working rights set out in the UN Global Compact initiative; regarding specific International Standards related to the insurance sector, the Group signed up the Principles for Responsible Investment (PRI) and subscribed the Principles for Sustainable Insurance (PSI); both initiatives were created and supported by the United Nations.

-The Group's policies and guidelines contribute to ensuring respect for human rights, with particular reference to the Code of Conduct, the Responsible Investment Guideline, the Responsible Underwriting Group Guideline, and the Ethical Code for suppliers.
+The Group's policies and guidelines contribute to ensuring respect for human rights, with particular reference to the Code of Conduct, the Integration of Sustainability into Investments and Active Ownership Group Guideline, the Responsible Underwriting Group Guideline, and the Ethical Code for suppliers.

 Together, these Group policies and guidelines contribute to ensuring respect for human rights in all its forms and across all our value chain.
-For example, the responsible Investment Guideline filter allows us each year to identify and exclude from our investments those companies that have committed serious human rights violations.
+For example, the Integration of Sustainability into Investments and Active Ownership Group Guideline filter allows us each year to identify and exclude from our investments those companies that have committed serious human rights violations.

-In order to reinforce, where necessary, the controls already in place on this topic, an in depth analysis has been set up, in line with the most important international principles and tools, including the United Nations Universal Declaration of Human Rights, the core international standards of the International Labour Organisation and the UN Guiding Principles on Business and Human Rights.* The analysis focused on direct human rights risks, i.e., the potential risk of human rights violations for our employees, clients, and suppliers, considering that our indirect human rights risks are already monitored thanks to the human rights criteria expressed in the Responsible Underwriting Group Guideline (RUGG) and in the Responsible Investment Guideline (RIG).
+In order to reinforce, where necessary, the controls already in place on this topic, an in depth analysis has been set up, in line with the most important international principles and tools, including the United Nations Universal Declaration of Human Rights, the core international standards of the International Labour Organisation and the UN Guiding Principles on Business and Human Rights.* The analysis focused on direct human rights risks, i.e., the potential risk of human rights violations for our employees, clients, and suppliers, considering that our indirect human rights risks are already monitored thanks to the human rights criteria expressed in the Responsible Underwriting Group Guideline (RUGG) and in the Integration of Sustainability into Investments and Active Ownership Group Guideline.

 For this purpose, we have identified a list of the key human rights potentially impacted by the Group’s operations in the various businesses, such as Equal opportunities and non-discrimination (including equal remuneration), Employee relocation (e.g., migrant workers, displacement), Freedom of association and collective bargaining.